mrperson2015/spark_training/README.md

 ---

+## Setup
+Setup instructions have been moved to another markdown file.
+You can find it here [SETUP.md](./SETUP.md)

 ## Topics Covered

 This training project is designed with a base PySpark job.
 It is a simple job that meets very little requirements.
 It